The global spread of the coronavirus: Where is it? - Journal du Cameroun

 Most of the 106 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including the first in the capital Beijing.

-Macau, a gambling hub hugely popular with mainland tourists, has confirmed six cases as of Tuesday.
+Macau, a gambling hub hugely popular with mainland tourists, has confirmed seven cases as of Tuesday.

 In Hong Kong, eight people are known to have the disease.
 Of those, six arrived via a newly built high-speed train terminal that connects the city to the mainland.